utsaslab/squirrelfs/README.md

     2. You will need to create a GitHub SSH key in the VM and add it to your GitHub account to pull from the repository.
 2. Run `dependencies/dependencies.sh` to ensure all dependencies are up to date.
 3. Run `cp SQUIRRELFS_CONFIG .config` to use SquirrelFS's kernel configurations.
-4. Build and install the most up-to-date version of the kernel (about X min with 16GB RAM and 8 cores):
+4. Build and install the most up-to-date version of the kernel (on a VM with 16GB RAM and 8 cores: ~45 min to compile, ~5 min to install):
 ```
 cd linux
 make LLVM=-14 -j <# cores>